Nurturing an arts community where everyone belongs

 “These relationship building initiatives really translate into more community accessing the community centre,” says Nicole.

-Meet some of the artsPlace community connectors and read what they have to say about their roles in this process.
+Meet some of the artsPlace Community Connectors and read what they have to say about their roles in this process.

 Community Connector